-- Career Advising Plan Template. - Documented outcomes of the Career Advising Gap Analysis Tool. - Copy of the district Career Advising Policy. - Information on local student success and graduation plan elements. - Any additional local or district level information in support of career advising planning.
+- Career Advising Plan Template. - Documented outcomes of the Advancing Academic Excellence for All: Equity Gap Analysis Tool. - Copy of the district Career Advising Policy. - Information on local student success and graduation plan elements. - Any additional local or district level information in support of career advising planning.